-Before beginning replacement procedures you must run the a series of Fabric OS commands and record device information for safekeeping that may be required for installing and configuring the new chassis.
+Before beginning replacement procedures you must run a series of Fabric OS commands and record device information for safekeeping that may be required for installing and configuring the new chassis.
 This includes information on licenses, IP address, WWN, serial numbers, switch ID, location of configuration files, and fabric details.
 It also includes information that might be required by Technical Support.
-Recording critical device and SAN information on page 214 instructs you to run the following commands and record specific output:
+"Recording critical device and SAN information" on page 193 instructs you to run the following commands and record specific output:

 - supportShow

 - configUpload all

 - configupload -vf

 - ipAddrShow -sw

 - chassisShow

 - nsShow

-- nsAllShow
+- · nsAllShow

 - switchShow -qsfp

 - fabricShow

-- licenseShow
+- · licenseShow

-- supportShow

-Before beginning replacement, you must also properly shut down the device and disconnect from the fabric and power using procedures under Disconnecting from network and fabric on page 217.
+Before beginning replacement, you must also properly shut down the device and disconnect from the fabric and power using procedures under "Powering off the chassis" on page 196.

-Recording critical device and SAN information
+Recording critical device and SAN information: About this task